PQRS MOC Incentive

-- MOC Part 2 Option (CME): Complete 30 Category I CME credits relevant to your practice in the 2014 calendar year, with at least 20 credits including self-assessment (a written or electronic question-and-answer exercise that assesses your understanding of the material in the CME program).
-A score of 75% or higher must be achieved on the self-assessment activity.
+- MOC Part 2 Option (CME): Complete 30 Category I CME credits relevant to your practice in the 2014 calendar year, with at least 20 credits including self-assessment (written or electronic question-and-answer exercise that assesses your understanding of the material).
+A score of 75% or higher must be achieved on self-assessment activities.

-- MOC Part 4 Option (Practice Assessment): Participate in more than one local, regional or national outcomes registry or quality improvement program (either individually or through your institution) during the 2014 calendar year.
+- MOC Part 4 Option (Practice Assessment): Participate in more than one local, regional or national outcomes registry or quality improvement program (either individually or through your practice/institution) during the 2014 calendar year.
 This includes programs like SCIP, the ACS Surgeon Specific Registry (Case Log), ACS NSQIP®, NTDB and NCDB.
 See below for more on Part 4.

 - 4) In addition, CMS requires ALL participants to complete the following:

 - MOC Part 4 (Practice Assessment): Participate in at least one local, regional or national outcomes registry or quality improvement program (either individually or through your practice/institution) in the 2014 calendar year.
 See our MOC Part 4 page for more information and some acceptable programs.

 How to Submit Your Information